 I’ll be following up with another post within the next week on the mindset aspect of healing.
 Far more than the medical side of gut health, the mindset aspect is arguably more important.
 It happens to to be the fact of my story I find most interesting.

-As always, feel free to comment below with any questions or input.
+As always, feel free to comment below with any questions or input on my gut healing protocol.
 I’m always open to hearing your stories – after all, we are all a part of this system together.

 Love, squeezes and kitty cat sneezes.